inflmts/gale/README.md

     ./bootstrap

-This will set up the environment for you, symlink `~/.local/corecon`, and spawn a shell.
-(It'll tell you this because it should be that obvious.)
-Here you can use the usual corecon commands:
+This will set up the environment for you, symlink `~/.local/gale`, and spawn a shell.
+(It'll tell you this, of course.)
+Here you can use the usual Gale
+commands:

-    corecon config systemd
+    windconf set systemd
-    corecon apply
+    gale-apply

 ## Changing the Source Root